FederatedTrust: A Solution for Trustworthy Federated Learning: Related Work

 \section{Related Work}

 This section reviews existing solutions focused on trustworthy FL and well-defined pillars relevant to trustworthy AI, such as robustness, privacy, fairness, explainability, and accountability \cite{trustworthy_ai_pillars}.
 It is important to mention that a large body of literature on trustworthy centralized ML/DL has emerged in recent years.
-However, trustworthy FL is a nascent research field that requires more effort.
+However, trustworthy FL is a nascent research field\rmvtxt{ that requires more effort}.

 FedEval \cite{chai2020fedeval} is the closest solution to the one proposed in this paper because it combines several aspects relevant to trustworthy AI.
-More in detail, FedEval is an open-source framework for FL systems that evaluates the accuracy, communication, time efficiency, privacy, and robustness of FL models to compute their trustworthiness level.
-FedEval was designed as a benchmark system with a built-in evaluation model.
-Regarding accuracy, it compares the performance of FL and the centralized training to determine whether the FL model has achieved better or worse accuracy.
-The communication metric measurement relies on the number of communication rounds and the total amount of data transmission during training.
-The time efficiency metric measures the overall time needed for getting a converged model and the time needed for sub-modules in the model.
-The privacy metric is calculated by implementing two state-of-the-art gradient attacks in the framework, checking the model accuracy, or reviewing attack results.
-Finally, robustness metrics are simply the performance under Non-IID data.
-Another solution focused on quantifying the trustworthiness of AL models is presented in \cite{huertas2022trustedAI}.
+More in detail, FedEval is an open-source framework for FL systems that evaluates the accuracy, communication, time efficiency, privacy, and robustness of FL models to compute their trustworthiness level. \rmvtxt{FedEval was designed as a benchmark system with a built-in evaluation model.} Regarding accuracy, it compares the performance of FL and the centralized training\rmvtxt{ to determine whether the FL model has achieved better or worse accuracy}.
+The communication metric relies on the number of communication rounds and the total amount of data transmission during training.
+The time efficiency metric measures the overall time needed for getting a converged model\rmvtxt{ and the time needed for sub-modules in the model}.
+The privacy metric is calculated by implementing{considers} state-of-the-art inference attacks and their impact\rmvtxt{ in the framework, checking the model accuracy and reviewing attack results}.
+Finally, robustness metrics compute the performance \addtxt{of different aggregation mechanisms }under Non-IID data.
+Another solution focused on quantifying the trustworthiness of AL models is presented in \cite{celdran2023framework, huertas:2022:ritual}.
 The authors propose an extensible, adaptive, and parameterized algorithm to quantify the trustworthiness level of supervised ML/DL models with tabular data according to their robustness, explainability, fairness, and accountability.
 The main limitation of this work is that it is not suitable for FL models.